-It is recommended that before you install your shed door or doors, that you install a ledger board one inch below the floor of your shed.
+It is recommended that before you install your shed door or doors (whether it’s for a sunroom or garden office), you install a ledger board one inch below the floor of your shed.
 This ledger board should be parallel to and level with the floor, and it will be useful when it comes to putting the door into its proper position.

 Install the Hinges

 Depending on the type of garden shed door that you’ve purchased, the hinges may or may not already be installed.
 If they are not, you’ll need to do this step on your own.
 To install the hinges, complete the following steps:

 - Place the hinges in the right location.
 Most shed door design doors require at least two hinges: one located about 7 inches from the top of the shed door frame, and the other located about 11 inches from the bottom of the shed door frame.
 If you have a third hinge, you’ll place it directly in the middle of the two other hinges.
 This is a good idea if you have a heavy door.

 - Trace around the hinge.
 After you have measured the right location of your hinges, use a carpenter’s pencil to trace around the hinge.
 You will then use a box cutter to score the outline so that you can more easily cut the mortise in the next step.

 - Cut the mortise.
 To make room for the hinge, you’ll need to cut out a portion of the wood in the shape of the hinge.
 You’ll need a hammer and a sharp chisel to cut and carefully remove the wood.

 - Mark where the screws will go.
 Once the mortise has been removed, replace the hinge and use a pencil to mark where the screws should go.
 Then, remove the hinge again to drill pilot holes in those locations.
 This will make it easier for you to put the hinges in place.

 - Install the hinges.
 Use a screwdriver to screw each hinge into its correct position on the door.